MicrosoftDocs/azure-docs/articles/app-service-web/app-service-web-get-started-nodejs.md

 ## Create an App Service Plan

-Create a App Service Plan on Linux Worker with the [az appservice plan create](https://docs.microsoft.com/cli/azure/appservice/plan#create) command.
+Create an App Service Plan on Linux Worker with the [az appservice plan create](https://docs.microsoft.com/cli/azure/appservice/plan#create) command.

 The following example creates an App Service Plan on Linux Workers named `quickStartASP` using the **Standard** pricing tier.